The Impact of Recent UK Cyber Attacks

 Case Study 1: Co-op Group Customer Data Breach (May 2025)

-- What happened: Hackers accessed Co-op’s customer system, stealing names, contact details, and dates of birth.
-Payment data was untouched, but trust took a hit.
+What happened: Hackers accessed Co-op’s customer records, stealing names, dates of birth, and contact details.
+Payment information was unaffected, but trust took a significant hit.

 Case Study 2: Ministry of Justice Legal Aid Breach (April 2025)